-Privacy Badger watches over suspicious third party advertisers that’s constantly tracking you and your browsing activities on different websites.
+Privacy Badger watches over suspicious third-party advertisers that are constantly tracking you and your browsing activities on different websites.
 It also protects you by blocking out their tracking cookies.
 This little badger buddy is a good software to keep in the pocket while surfing the internet.

 You can count on Privacy Badger in preventing third party advertisers from tracking you.

 Just like Privacy Badger, this anti-tracking extension protects your privacy by trying to block third-party trackers.